openscilab/GSoC2024/IDEAS.md

 The incidence matrix is a logical matrix showing the relationship between classes of objects.
 In the classification setting, it can be helpful in cases where two classes are too similar, making it hard for a classifier to classify them.
 Adding support for this matrix and its metrics could ease the path for researchers to continue their studies.

-* If you are interested in software development scaling challenges and also like research metrics in machine learning, this idea could be your best shot.
+* If you are interested in software development scaling challenges and like research metrics in machine learning, this idea could be your best shot.
+Basic Python programming skills are required.
+It's preferred to have a background in machine learning especially classification evaluation methods.
 * We categorized this idea as an **Intermediate** one and we expect it to take **90** hours.

 #### Mentor